Iran execution: Man publicly hanged from crane amid protests

 Activists have put pressure on companies providing cranes to Iran in the past, warning they can be used for executions.

 From Brussels, the European Union’s foreign ministers expressed dismay at the latest execution.
-The bloc is to approve on Monday a fresh series of sanctions against Iran over its crackdown on protesters, and also for supplying drones to Russia for use in its war against Ukraine, the bloc’s top diplomat said.
+The bloc approved on Monday a fresh series of sanctions against Iran over its crackdown on protesters, and also for supplying drones to Russia for use in its war against Ukraine, the bloc’s top diplomat said.

 EU foreign policy chief Josep Borrell said he spoke to Iran’s foreign minister regarding Tehran’s response to the protests and the latest execution and that it was “not an easy conversation.”